TusharPandey14/ML01/README.md

-# ML01
-Marks Prediction using Machine Learning
+This repo contains projects in Machine Learning